Doing Laundry with Kids

 If dirty socks aren't clipped with their mates, they go out of the dryer directly into the "homeless sock" basket.
 No whining allowed.

-Before putting their socks into the laundry basket, each family member clips each pair of socks together with a clothespin.
 To make identifying the clipped sock pairs easy, I picked up an industrial-size clothespin bag, the kind that comes with four colors of clothespins.

-Then I assigned each of us a color: my daughter Lyndsay is blue, I"m yellow, and Chris Jr. is red.
+Then I assigned each of us a color: daughter Lyndsay is blue, I"m yellow, and Chris Jr. is red.
 I'm happy to report that the socks stay clipped together through the laundry process.

 What a difference a clip makes!
 The tedious matching of socks is history.
 I have no more complaints about missing socks or misdelivered pairs.